windsurfer1122/Accessing-PS3-Files-from-OFW-via-A-PS3-Backup/Accessing PS3 Files from OFW via A PS3 Backup.md

 The [PS3 has a Safe Mode][21] which allows to restore the default settings ([1][22], [2][23]), restore the file system, rebuild the database, restore the PS3 system ([1][24]) or do an system update ([1][17], [2][18]), when the PS3 does not start normally anymore.

 ### Corrupted Backups
-On a Slim PS3 (30xx) after update to HFW 4.85 the backups became corrupted.
+On a Slim PS3 (30xx) after the update to HFW 4.85 the backups became corrupted.
 The reason is unknown.
-Solution was to [restore ("format") the PS3][24] completely as everything else like repair file system, database or restore default settings did not fix it.
+Solution was to [restore ("format") the PS3][24] completely as everything else did not fix it - like repair file system, database or restore default settings.

 ### Activation Errors
 Errors may occur when activating a lot of titles in a short time, see [Activate Titles from PS Store](#ps3-activate-titles-from-ps-store).